(also known as 'Disadvantaged Funding')

 The Academy will seek to provide an inclusive education for all students that does not marginalise or disadvantage students from more challenging backgrounds.
 This approach is also in recognition of the relatively high proportion of students in the Academy who may at some point in their education have been eligible for FSM.

 In November 2014, Ofsted stated:

 "The group of students who are known to be eligible for the pupil premium achieve well.
 In 2014 they achieved comparable grades to the average for similar students nationally and in line with the rest of the school.
-This level of achievement is maintained by the school's relentless approach to targeted support for pupils eligible for the pupil premium."
+This level of achievement is maintained by the school's relentless approach to targeted support for pupils eligible for the Pupil Premium."
+(Ofsted)

-For further information regarding our Disadvantaged Action Plan, please click our Action Plan 2016-2017
+For further information regarding our Action Plan, please click Disadvantaged Action Plan 2017-18

-- Academy receives approximately £336,225 for Disadvantaged funding (based on last January’s census) but will increase to approximately £404,150 next year.
+- Academy receives approximately £332,225 for Disadvantaged funding (based on last January’s census) but is likely to increase next year.